Pivoting payroll management: in-house, outsourced – or somewhere between

 There are other benefits to this arrangement, too.
 Ciphr, for example, will act as a PAYE-registered agent office for all HMRC submissions.
 We can also submit reports to other parties such as pension providers, courts, unions, or savings schemes.
 You won’t have to worry about training up payroll staff either, as our team is fully up to date with the latest legal requirements and changes to the industry.
 You can also rest assured that all data is being processed in the UK and in accordance with GDPR regulations.

-Although the payroll cut-off date is also often closer to pay day than it would be with an in-house operation, opting for fully outsourced payroll frees up time for your HR team to focus on other, more strategic initiatives.
+Although the payroll cut-off date is also often closer to pay day than it would be with an in-house operation, opting for fully UK outsourced payroll frees up time for your HR team to focus on other, more strategic initiatives.

 It’s important, though, to find the right payroll outsourcing company, so make sure you ask about their specific processes and examples of how they have helped other customers.